wchesley/The-Notebook/School/Business Finance/Finance Notes.md

 The market segmentation theory of term structure of interest rates is built on the notion that legal restrictiosn and personal preferences limit choices for investors of certain rages of maturities.
 At an extreme the market segmentation theory implies that *the rate of interest for a particular maturity is determined soley by demand and supply for a given maturity and that it is independent of hte demand and supply for securities having different maturities*

-# Chapter 3: Understandign Financial Statements and Cash Flows
+# Chapter 3 Understanding Financial Statements and Cash Flows
 ###### [Back to top](#Business-Finance-WTAMU-FIN-3320)
 1. The Income Statement
 2. The Balance Sheet